triagusabdi/backend-coincap/README.md

     python -m venv venv

-## Run to Activate a virtual environment
+## To Activate a virtual environment or To Deactivate

     venv\Scripts\activate
+    deactivate

 ## Install Requirements